 How Our Kidneys Balance Potassium

-One of the requirements for the kidneys to get rid of extra potassium is that the urine produced be alkaline.
+One of the factors for your kidneys to get rid of extra potassium is that the urine you produce be alkaline.
 This was easy for early humans, since the majority of early humans' food contained alkaline precursors that would be excreted in the urine.
 It is not so easy today because so much of the typical diet lacks these precursors.